oncomouse/courses/2020/engl460fall2020/01-data.md

 The list at key `contents` contains two dictionaries, representing two items in my shopping cart.
 Each item has two keys, `product` and `quantity`, showing what I'm buying and how many I plan to purchase.

 JSON is a short-hand way of representing data that is more visual than English prose, but is still understandable by a computer.
 It is also an example of a particular file type.
 Though it is just plain text, JSON is formatted in a particular way so that the computer knows how to read the information it contains.

+More importantly, by thinking about JSON as data readable by both the computer and its human users, we start to see, hopefully, why plain text is so powerful.
+We are working directly with the computer to control how data is structured.

 We will read more about file types next week.